SubtleSanity/NetcodeAddons/README.md

 This adds some extra features on to Unitys Netcode for GameObjects

 - Adds NetworkReferenceXXX types to handle sending references over the network
+    - NetworkReferenceObject
+    - NetworkReferenceBehaviour
+    - NetworkReferenceAsset
 - Adds NetworkVariableXXX types to simplify using NetworkReferenceXXX types in networked variables
+    - NetworkVariableObject
+    - NetworkVariableBehaviour
+    - NetworkVariableAsset
 - Adds system for sending references to assets over the network (i.e: ScriptableObjects)
+    - NetworkAssetManager
+    - NetworkAssetManifest
 - Adds Property Drawer for NetworkVariable<> that properly supports updating the NetworkVariable when value is changed in inspector
 - Adds Property Drawers for the NetworkReferenceXXX types to allow references to be assigned in inspector with proper typing